Department of Communication Sciences and Disorders

-Students may select a thesis or non-thesis option upon consultation with their graduate advisor.
+Students may select the thesis or non-thesis option upon consultation with their graduate advisor.
 In the Department of Communication Sciences and Disorders, all students must have the signature of their advisor for registration for classes, including all adds and drops.
 Students who are suspended by the Graduate College may not enroll for major courses within this department.

-All students must abide by the policies and procedures found in the Graduate Student Handbook, which is published by and available in the department.
+All students must abide by the policies and procedures found in the Graduate Student Handbook, which is published by, and available in, the department.

 The student, in consultation with the advisor, must choose courses designed to meet the standards of the Council on Academic Accreditation of the American Speech-Language-Hearing Association academic requirements for the Certificate of Clinical Competence.
 Recommendation for clinical certification will be given only upon successful completion of all academic and clinical requirements.

 The student must complete a minimum of 400 clock hours of which 25 are observation and 375 are in direct patient contact in the supervised clinical practicum; at least 325 of the 400 clock hours must be at the graduate level.
 Certificates in specialty areas will be awarded to students who complete the core and a minimum of 6 additional hours in one of two areas of emphasis.
 Students should consult with their advisor concerning the specialty certificates.